Dolichotis

 Dolichotis is a genus of the cavy family of rodents.
 These large relatives of guinea pigs are common in the Patagonian steppes of Argentina, but also live in Paraguay and elsewhere in South America.
 It contains a single extant species, the Patagonian mara, which is one of the largest rodents in the world after the two species each of capybaras and beavers, and the large species of porcupines, reaching about 45 cm in height.

 The Chacoan mara has and sometimes still is also considered a member of this genus.
 However, a 2020 study by the American Society of Mammalogists found significant difference between the two mara species to warrant placing it in the genus Pediolagus.

 Etymology

 Dolichotis means "long-eared", from Ancient Greek "δολιχός" (dolikhos) meaning "long" and "οὖς" (ous) meaning "ear".

 Species

-One extant and two extinct species of in this genus are recognized:
+Two extant and two extinct species of in this genus are recognized: